 It’s normal to feel anxious or worried, so cut yourself some slack.
 Don’t be so hard on yourself or others.
 Remember that as we continue to navigate the global pandemic, we are all feeling the pressures and worry associated with the “new normal.”
 If you have a bad moment or a bad day, take a moment to learn from it and move forward.
 At the same time, if family, friends, or colleagues seem a little more on edge than usual, keep in mind, we are all facing our own pressures and stressors.

 Any form of exercise can serve as a stress reliever.
 Even if you’re out of shape or you’re not an athlete, exercise is an excellent stress reliever.
 Physical activity pumps up our feel-good endorphins and other natural neural chemicals that enhance our mental health and sense of well-being.
+When feeling stressed, a workout can be just what you need.
+Exercise triggers the release of endorphins that can lift your mood and alleviate tension, making a workout for stress management an effective strategy.
 Physical movement helps to refocus our mind on our body’s movements, which improves our mood and can help shift our mind from the day’s troubles.
 Whether it’s walking, gardening, running, jogging, hiking, swimming, biking, or weightlifting, anything that gets you active can help to reduce your stress levels.